Bridges to Babylon: Packaging

 Once the Rolling Stones had picked Stefan Sagmeister to be the album's art director, Jagger told him to seek inspiration from Babylonian art exhibited at the British Museum.
 Sagmeister was most impressed by a Lamassu sculpture featuring a lion with a human head and beard and commissioned artist Kevin Murphy to paint a similar Assyrian lion in an attack stance.
 The first million units of Bridges to Babylon were encased in a specially manufactured filigree slipcase that gave the impression that the lion was embedded into the design.
 The desert background of the cover was extended throughout the booklet, featuring ruins that were the basis for the stage design of the Bridges to Babylon Tour.

 Release and reception

-Bridges to Babylon was released to mixed reviews.
-It reached No. 6 in the UK, No. 2 in France and No. 3 in the US, where it was certified platinum by the RIAA in November 1997.
-As of January 2010, Bridges to Babylon had sold 1.1 million copies in the U.S. Further singles "Saint of Me" and concert staple "Out of Control" were also minor hits.
+Bridges to Babylon reached No. 6 in the UK, No. 2 in France and No. 3 in the US, where it was certified platinum by the RIAA in November 1997.
+As of January 2010, it had sold 1.1 million copies in the US.
+Further singles "Saint of Me" and concert staple "Out of Control" were also minor hits.
 By this point, the Stones had become a touring phenomenon.
 The Bridges to Babylon Tour in 1997 consisted of 108 concerts, with an elaborate stage design Jagger aimed to make similar to U2's PopMart Tour.
 In 2009, Bridges to Babylon was remastered and reissued by Universal Music.